scandipwa/docs/scandipwa/development/base-template.md

 - Tables, rows, and columns: `<table>`, `<tr>`, `<td>`, `<th>`

 You must approach your designer with this list.
 Let's now go through the elements and define what is important to consider while designing in order to achieve the most optimal styling.

+> **Note**: elements mentioned above are always required, in the next section will talk about common elements in general.

 ### List and list items